Background and Setup for this story

 “Good,” I told him.
 I even meant it.
 Mostly.

 The first year he lived with me, Max-2 behaved like a sluggish robot.
 He did small tasks around the house and practiced his body moments.
 The second-year we lived together, he’d been like having a child who asked too many questions.
-During that year, I’d hired someone to stay with him whenever I was at work or simply out on errands because he seemed to need constant feedback to operate smoothly.
+I never had children, but I had friends who’d raised a few.
+During that second year, I’d hired someone to stay with him whenever I was at work or simply out on errands because he seemed to need constant feedback to operate smoothly.

 We were at the five-year mark and I suppose I’d mellowed some.
-Each year I saw improvements in cognitive function, which I knew didn’t always happen in cases like his.
+Each year I saw improvements in cognitive function, which my husband had warned me didn’t always happen in cases like his.
 Max-2 now seemed like a college roommate.
 He made small talk when I was around but didn’t complain when I was gone.
 He no longer tracked my every movement or asked me a thousand questions about where I went and what I did when I wasn’t home with him.

 We arranged bi-weekly sessions where we discussed a list of concerns he’d made since our last meeting.
 I kept them faithfully to appease my own guilt for being glad the earlier years were behind us.

-The ones who made him watched him change from robot to android to something now edging closer to an actual human.
+The ones who made Max-2 watched him change from robot to android to something now edging closer to an actual human.
 They called what was happening a leveling process.
 The next jump in his cognitive growth, if it happened as predicted, could catapult Max-2 into a nearly complete self-reliance.
-Only one percent of those like Max-2 ever made that jump successfully, but I had hope.
-Many simply stopped their growth at some point they considered optimal and gave up evolving.
+Only one percent of those like Max-2 ever made that jump successfully, but I had high hopes for him.
+Some of those like Max-2 simply stopped their growth at a point they concluded was optimal and gave up evolving.
+With my husband’s plans driving Max-2, I didn’t think that would happen.

 “I’m tired, Max.
 I’m heading to bed.”

 Max-2 bent his head again.
-“I find I enjoy hearing you say my name, Hebe.”
+“I enjoy hearing you say my name, Hebe.”

 “That’s very human of you,” I said to encourage him.
 Then I yawned.